 - Ability to view under the tree canopy.

-Elevation is an important aspect of irrigation design, especially on a hilly site such as Xili Golf Club.
+The elevation is an important aspect of irrigation design, especially on a hilly site such as Xili Golf Club.
 Drone images, if properly processed, can provide accurate contours at .25m intervals.
-This data is not only valuable for irrigation design, but also for golf architects during planning and design of golf course renovations.
-A drone can also produce a 4K video of the site and fly overs of each hole for marketing and other purposes.
+This data is not only valuable for irrigation design, but also for golf architects during the planning and design of golf course renovations.
+A drone can also produce a 4K video of the site and flyovers of each hole for marketing and other purposes.